-Understandably, Jeremiah initially appears to be overwhelmed with the task God has laid upon him.
-He seems to be both alarmed and amazed that God would call such a one as himself for the staggering task of being His mouthpiece, not only to Judah, but to the nations.
-He protests that he does not have the necessary communication skills.
-I understand him to mean that he does not have the training or native capacity to stand before princes and multitudes and speak with the fluency God's message deserves.
-Moses' great reserve and similar excuse when God called him from the burning bush at Sinai immediately comes to mind (Exo.
+At first, Jeremiah appears to be overwhelmed with the task God has laid upon him.
+He seems to be both alarmed and amazed that God would call such a one as himself for the awful work of being His mouthpiece to the nations.
+He remonstrates that he is not skilled as a speaker.
+He does not have the training or native capacity to stand before princes and multitudes and speak fluently as God's message deserves to be spoken.
+Bible students are immediately reminded of Moses' great reserve and similar excuse when God called him from the burning bush at Sinai (Exo.
 3:10-4:12).

 The reason Jeremiah gives for his inability to speak well is that he is but "a child."
 This, some suppose, means that he is still a very young man.
 His long prophetic career (over forty years) would certainly harmonize with his beginning at a young age.
-However, he may mean that, compared to the task and the abilities he knew the work would require, he saw himself as no more qualified than a child.
+However, it may mean that, compared to the task and the abilities he knew the work would require, he saw himself as no more qualified than a child.